-The article introduces legislative Use Cases and our approach Semantic ETL.
-We import the text of US laws and regulations into the Financial Regulation Ontology (FRO).
-First we take the less complex source, Code of Federal Regulations (CFR) end-to-end from extract, transformation and load into FRO ontology.
+The article introduces legislative Use Cases and the legal foundation for Semantic Compliance®.
+We import the text of US laws and regulations into the Financial Regulation Ontology (FinRegOnt).
+First we take the less complex source, Code of Federal Regulations (CFR) end-to-end from extract, transformation and load into the ontology.
 Finally we load the United State Code (USC).

 Static Reference Data